Organization / Kitchen Organization

 A white Yamazaki Tower rolling slim storage cart with a wood handle tucked into a narrow gap beside a refrigerator.

-Pick #1: the rolling slim cart turns a 13cm gap into pantry overflow.
+Pick #1: the rolling slim cart turns a 5.1-inch gap into pantry overflow.

-This is the Tower piece to buy when dry goods, bottles, snacks, or backup supplies keep drifting onto the counter.
-The 13cm width is the useful detail: it can turn a refrigerator gap or cabinet gap into a pull-out pantry without adding a full shelving unit.
+This is the Tower piece to buy when oils, seasonings, bottles, or pantry overflow keep drifting onto the counter.
+The 5.13-inch width is the useful detail: it can turn a refrigerator or cabinet gap into pull-out storage without adding a full shelving unit.

 Choose it if you have a narrow vertical gap and enough depth for the cart to pull out cleanly.
 Skip it if the gap is blocked by a door swing, baseboard, or awkward corner that would make the casters annoying.

-Pick #2: Tower Adjustable Pot Lid & Frying Pan Organizer
+Pick #2: Tower W40 Pot Lid & Frying Pan Organizer

 A Yamazaki Tower adjustable rack organizing bowls, colanders, lids, and bottles inside a deep kitchen drawer.